dmwit/damascus/README.md

 For each variant, we can construct a set of tuples.
 These tuples have one more element than there are fields, and consist of the variant name followed by an interpretation of each field type.
 The interpretation of the new custom type is the union of these sets over all variants.
 Custom types are permitted to recursively mention themselves (or other mutually recursive custom types) as fields; the interpretation uses a least fixed-point construction.

-TODO: after nailing down the format of cells, come back and make this `new board` message more interesting (and its followup in the concrete value discussion)

 An abstract value is constructed by including the variant name, optional whitespace, and a comma-separated sequence of the abstract values for the fields surrounded by parentheses.
-For example, `pill(3, 7, 0, [1, 2])` describes a new pill of the default shape coming under control at position (3, 7) with blue and red halves, and `new board([[0, 0], [0, 0]])` describes the player being shown a blank 2⨯2 board.
+For example, `pill(3, 7, 0, [1, 2])` describes a new pill of the default shape coming under control at position (3, 7) with blue and red halves, and `new board([[cell(16,3), cell(1,1)], [cell(17,0), cell(2,2)]])` describes the player being shown 2⨯2 board with a blue-red horizontal pill resting its left half on top of a yellow virus.
 If a variant has no fields, the abstract value is allowed to be just the variant's name; for example, `true()` and `true` are abstract values representing the same thing.

 In the simplest case, a concrete value uses CBOR's array type, major type 4.
 The array contains a concrete value for a tag followed by concrete values for each of the associated variant's fields.
-For example, the abstract value `pill(3, 7, 0, [1, 2])` could be encoded to the 8-byte concrete value `'8500030700820102'`, and the abstract value `new board([[0, 0], [0, 0]])` could be encoded to the 9-byte concrete value `'820182820000820000'`.
+For example, the abstract value `pill(3, 7, 0, [1, 2])` could be encoded to the 8-byte concrete value `'8500030700820102'`, and the abstract value `new board([[cell(16,3), cell(1,1)], [cell(17,0), cell(2,2)]])` could be encoded to the 17-byte concrete value `'8201828282100382010182821100820202'`.

 Two exceptions are made to this pattern.
 First, if there is exactly one variant, the tag MUST be omitted from the array, yielding an array one element shorter than usual.
 Second, if the result is an array of exactly one element, the array wrapping mechanism MUST be omitted, causing the concrete value to be that element directly.
 For example, consider these hypothetical types: